marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 Don't start doing them all at once or build unrealistic expectations.
 Start with small goals like simply showing up to an activity, and take it from there.

-## Tools to Reduce Screen Time
+## Tools to Cut Down on Screen Time

 Tools are a useful band-aid while you tackle the root cause.
-Especially because "tackling the root cause" might be an endless task, so every bit helps.
+Especially because "tackling the root cause" might be an endless task.
 The following ideas will add friction to addictive apps, remind you that maybe it's been too long, and keep you accountable.

 ### Built-in Screen Time Features

-In case you don't know it, Android and iOS include powerful features to reduce phone usage:
+In case you don't know it, Android and iOS include powerful features to reduce phone time:

 * **iOS Screen Time** (available since iOS 12):
   1. Open Settings on your iPhone, iPad, or MacBook